A Moment Like This: Composition

 The song moves at a tempo of 73 beats per minute in common time.
 The first two verses are in the key of E flat minor, and the chorus after each verse transitions to A flat major.
-The final chorus transposes to B flat major.
+The final chorus modulates to B flat major.
 Clarkson's vocals span from A♭3 to F5.

 Critical reception

 This song received moderately positive reviews.
 Entertainment Weekly editor Henry Goldblatt wrote about Clarkson's performance of the song on American Idol: "the woman whose tears during her winning rendition of A Moment Like This were so heartfelt, grown men cried along with her."
 David Browne, also of Entertainment Weekly, wrote: "A choir at the end of "A Moment Like This" is meant to indicate earthiness."
 Arion Berger of Rolling Stone wrote that this song "signaled that Kelly might be headed toward the Mariah-Whitney-Celine radio-ballad sausage mill."
 Sal Cinquemani of Slant Magazine wrote that this song is "Adult Contemporary goo.
 AllMusic senior editor Stephen Thomas Erlewine wrote that the song "may have been a number one hit, but it was such a staid adult contemporary tune that it suggested that her career was over before it really began, since it was not a work that played to her age or audience, and it gave her no room to grow."
 He also marked this song as a standout on album Thankful.
 The Huffington Post ranked the song at number 11 on "The 33 Greatest Pop Divas' Debut Singles" list.